Monsteel/TCARouteStack/README_EN.md

 ## Base

 This project is built on top of [RouteStack](https://github.com/Monsteel/RouteStack).<br>
-For details about the API of RoutePaths<Screen.State> and more, please refer to the documentation of the respective library.
+For more information, please refer to the documentation of the respective library.

 ## How to Use